-[12:00] These are the four great questions.
-I try to lay stuff out carefully, give ways of organizing it to provide a conceptual framework for dealing with the basic issue - The Human Side of Holiness.
-It's now comes into how to teach someone to do the things Jesus said.
+Summary - So now, these are the four great questions.
+And I hope that you can fit that stuff that we've been working on into this pattern.
+I try to lay stuff out carefully, give ways of organizing it, some alternative ways of organizing, put them together to provide a conceptual framework for dealing with the basic issue.
+Our basic issue here is "the human side of holiness" and it's now coming into how to teach someone to do the things that Jesus said.